pip-services/pip-services-docs/content/en/dart/data/persistence/memory_persistence.md

 `@override`
 > bool isOpen()

-- **returns**: boolean - True if the component is open and False otherwise.
+- **returns**: bool - True if the component is open and False otherwise.

 #### load